vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 d\.
 For n before a surd palatal, see below, 208.

 203\.
-Before the palatal sibilant श् ç, both त् t and न् n are assimilated, becoming respectively च् c and ञ् ñ; and then the following श् ç may be, and in practice almost always is, converted to छ् ch.
+Before the palatal sibilant श् ś, both त् t and न् n are assimilated, becoming respectively च् c and ञ् ñ; and then the following श् ś may be, and in practice almost always is, converted to छ् ch.

-Thus, vedavic chūraḥ (-vit çū-), tac chrutvā, hṛcchaya (hṛt + çaya);
+Thus, vedavic chūraḥ (-vit śū-), tac chrutvā, hṛcchaya (hṛt + śaya);
-bṛhañ cheṣaḥ or çeṣaḥ, svapañ chete or çete.
+bṛhañ cheṣaḥ or śeṣaḥ, svapañ chete or śete.

 a\.
-Some authorities regard the conversion of ç to ch after t or n as everywhere obligatory, others as only optional; some except, peremptorily or optionally, a ç followed by a mute.
-And some require the same conversion after every mute save m, reading also vípāṭ chutudrī́, ā́naṭ chúci, anuṣṭup chāradī, çuk chuci.
-The manuscripts generally write ch, instead of cch, as result of the combination of t and ç.
+Some authorities regard the conversion of ś to ch after t or n as everywhere obligatory, others as only optional; some except, peremptorily or optionally, a ś followed by a mute.
+And some require the same conversion after every mute save m, reading also vípāṭ chutudrī́, ā́naṭ chúci, anuṣṭup chāradī, śuk chuci.
+The manuscripts generally write ch, instead of cch, as result of the combination of t and ś.

 b\.
-In the MS., t and ç are anomalously combined into ñ ç: e.g. táñ çatám, etāvañçás.
+In the MS., t and ś are anomalously combined into ñ ś: e.g. táñ śatám, etāvañśás.

 Combinations of final न् n.